 Microwave telecommunication systems are wireless point-to-point links that require clear line-of-sight conditions between each microwave dish.
 To assure an uninterrupted line of communication, a microwave link should be clear, not only along the axis between the center point of each microwave dish, but also within a formulaically calculated distance around the center axis of the radio beam, known as the Fresnel Zone.
-The potential impacts to microwave paths whose Fresnel zone is impacted by a wind turbine blade could include a reduction in signal level, lower path reliability, and/or intermittent signal drops caused by the wind turbine blade or tower scattering, diffracting, or reflecting the signal.
+The potential impacts to microwave paths whose Fresnel Zone is impacted by a wind turbine would include a reduction in signal level, lower path reliability, and/or intermittent signal drops.
 The primary method to avoid issues with microwave paths is to design wind projects in locations that do not infringe on the Fresnel zones.
 Other mitigation for these impacts would be to redesign the path so that the signal blockage is removed.
 A redesign may include changing centerlines, locations, or frequency bands to work around the wind turbine.

 Comsearch calculated the Fresnel Zone for the 10 microwave paths identified near the proposed Facility (see Appendix 20-D).
-A cross-sectional overlay analysis was conducted using these Fresnel Zones and the Facility layout, and conservative turbine dimension assumptions that included a maximum blade diameter of 162 meters and a maximum turbine hub height of 120 meters.
+A cross-sectional overlay analysis was conducted using these Fresnel Zones, the Facility layout, and conservative turbine dimension assumptions that included a maximum blade diameter of 163 meters and a maximum turbine hub height of 127.5 meters.
 Based on the cross-sectional analysis provided in Appendix 20-D, no turbines in the proposed Facility layout intersect any Fresnel Zones.
 Consequently, there will be no impact to microwave systems in the area.